falcosecurity/charts/falco/README.md

 ## Introduction

 The deployment of Falco in a Kubernetes cluster is managed through a **Helm chart**.
-This chart manages the life cycle of Falco in a cluster by handling all the k8s objects needed by Falco to be seamlessly integrated in your environment.
+This chart manages the lifecycle of Falco in a cluster by handling all the k8s objects needed by Falco to be seamlessly integrated in your environment.
 Based on the configuration in `values.yaml` file, the chart will render and install the required k8s objects.
 Keep in mind that Falco could be deployed in your cluster using a `daemonset` or a `deployment`.
 See next sections for more info.

 ## Adding `falcosecurity` repository